RazrFalcon/resvg/demo/README.md

 A simple demo with a Qt backend.

-Shows how to use the *libresvg* C-API.
+Shows how to use the *resvg* C-API.

 ## Dependencies